RonasIT/swift-networking/README.md

 ### Making a Request

-To send requests with specific endpoint you need to subclass `NetworkService`, like this:
+To make requests with specific endpoint you need to subclass `NetworkService`:
 ```swift
 import Networking